 Bachelor of Arts and Honours, University of Sydney (2002)

 Dr Clair Hill is a Lecturer in Linguistics in the School of Humanities and Languages.
-Clair’s research explores cross-cultural and individual variation in semantics and storytelling.
+Clair’s research explores cross-cultural and individual variation in semantics and interaction.
 It is based on long-term fieldwork on Australian languages, especially Paman languages (Umpila and Kuuku Ya’u) of north-eastern Cape York Peninsula.
 There are two central threads in her work: an exploration of the interaction between language, cognition and culture, and collaborating with communities to translate this research into useful language documentation and language revitalisation products.
-Her main research interests include: Semantic Typology; Interactional Linguistics; Narrative; critical approaches to Language Documentation; Language Revitalisation.
+Her main research interests include: Semantic Typology; Cognitive Linguistics; Interactional Linguistics; Narrative; critical approaches to Language Documentation; Language Revitalisation.

 Clair has participated in a number of team-based collaborative projects on cross-cultural variation in semantics, language documentation and language revitalisation.
 In connection with this collaborative research, she held research positions and research affiliations with Macquarie University 2003-2004, 2006), University of Leuven (2006-2009, 2010-2012), Max Planck Institute for Psycholinguistics (2007-2012), University of Sydney (2015-2017), Lund University (2014-2020), and Western Sydney University (2019- ).
 Clair has also worked closely with Indigenous communities supporting local needs for language documentation and language revitalisation (Katherine Language Centre (2001), Lockhart River Aboriginal Council and Lockhart River Arts and Cultural Centre (various projects spanning: 2003, 2004-2005, 2006-2009, 2010-2014, 2021), Kanyirninpa Jukurrpa (2014-2016).

 Past Research Projects: